1. Education

 Each of these proverbial sayings contains an adverb clause.
-Identify the adverb clause in each sentence, and then compare your answers with those on page two.
+Identify the adverb clause in each sentence, and then compare your answers with those below.

 1. While the cat's away, the mice will play.